aronisstav/Concuerror/docs/download.md

 $ make -j
 {% endhighlight %}

-The preferred way to start concuerror is via the `concuerror` escript.
+The preferred way to start concuerror is via the `bin/concuerror` escript.

 ### Supported OTP Releases